CZ-NIC/knot/doc/man_kxdpgun.rst

   Add VLAN 802.1Q header with the given id.
 VLAN offloading should be disabled.

 **-m**, **--mode** *mode*
   Set the XDP mode.
-Supported values are *auto* (default), *copy*, and *generic*.
+Supported values are:

-  When the mode is set to *auto*, kxdpgun uses native driver or hardware XDP implementation.
-The zero-copy for packet data between kernel and user space is also enabled if supported by the implementation.
+  - **auto** (default) – the XDP mode is selected automatically to achieve the best performance, which means that native driver support is preferred over the generic one, and zero-copy is used if available.

-  When the mode is set to *copy*, kxdpgun also uses native driver but disables the zero-copy.
+  - **copy** – the XDP socket copy mode is forced even if zero-copy is available.
+This can resolve various driver issues, but at the cost of lower performance.

-  When the mode is set to *generic*, kxdpgun uses generic XDP implementation which doesn't require support from the driver nor hardware.
+  - **generic** – the generic XDP implementation is forced even if native implementation is available.
+This mode doesn't require support from the driver nor hardware, but offers the worst performance.

 **-h**, **--help**
   Print the program help.